pshima/consul-snapshot/README.md

 # consul-snapshot

-consul-snapshot is a backup utility for Consul (https://www.consul.io).
-This is slightly different than some other utilities out there as this runs as a daemon.
-This is intended to run under Nomad (https://www.nomadproject.io).
+consul-snapshot is a backup and restore utility for Consul (https://www.consul.io).
+This is slightly different than some other utilities out there as this runs as a daemon for backups and ships them to S3.  consul snapshot in its current state is designed only for disaster recovery scenarios and full restore.
+There is no support for single key or path based backups at the moment.

+This is intended to run under Nomad (https://www.nomadproject.io) and connected to Consul (https://www.consul.io) and registered as a service with health checks.

+consul-snapshot runs a small http server that can be used for consul health checks on backup state.
+Right now if the backup is older than 1 hour it will return 500s to health check requests at /health making it easy for consul health checking.
+There is no service registartion as that is expected to be done in the nomad job spec.

 WARNING: consul-snapshot is still in early development use at your own risk.
-This is not used in production.
+Do not use this in production.

 ## Configuration
 Configuration is done from environment variables.